In this tutorial, we are going to learn how to install Portainer CE with Docker-compose.

 - Portainer is the best tool to offer security to every enterprise giving good governance to any institution.

-- Portainer works well with Docker, Kubernetes, Docker swarm, meaning you have tone of applications to deploy with incase you are not well familiar with one, you can switched to another.
+- Portainer works well with Docker, Kubernetes, and Docker swarm, meaning you have a ton of applications to deploy with in case you are not well familiar with one, you can switch to another.

 - Portainers easily manages containers for you easily.

 Portainer has two elements, the Portainer server, and the Portainer agent.
 Think of a Portainer agent as the helper, it gets the information on behalf of the server, then goes ahead to negotiate how that info will be conveyed to the intended recipient.
 This is also how a Portainer agent works, Portainer agents are deployed to each node in your cluster and configured to report back to the Portainer server container.

 A single Portainer server can accept connections from many Portainer agents.